w3f/polkadot-wiki/components/utilities/data/README.md

 1. `index` - auction number (count starts at 0)
 2. `startBlock` - the block an auction is expected to become active

-**The remaining properties in the cache are auto-generate and should not be modified as running `yarn update:auctions` will overwrite those changes.** This means when manually adding a new auction these are the only 2 properties that need to be specified.
-The remaining properties should still be including, providing `null` dates or blocks and `0x0000000000000000000000000000000000000000000000000000000000000000` for hash values.
-For example, if I wanted to manually add a new auction `(#41)` to the cache I would append the following object:
+**The remaining properties in the cache are auto-generated and should not be modified.
+Running `yarn update:auctions` will overwrite those changes.** This means that when manually adding a new auction, these are the only two properties that need to be specified.
+The remaining properties should still be included, providing `null` dates or blocks and `0x0000000000000000000000000000000000000000000000000000000000000000` for hash values.
+For example, if I wanted to manually add a new auction `(#41)` to the cache, I would append the following object:

 ```json
   {